Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The -matrix property

-Injectivity of the open network in \cite{banaji-donnell,banaji-craciun2} follows from the results of Gale and Nikaid{\^o} \cite{Gale:1965p474} after determining that the Jacobian of the system associated to the open network is a $P$-matrix, or, equivalently, that the Jacobian of the system associated to the initial interaction network is a $P_0$-matrix.
+Injectivity of the open network follows from the results of Gale and Nikaid{\^o} \cite{Gale:1965p474} after determining that the Jacobian of the system associated to the open network is a $P$-matrix, or, equivalently, that the Jacobian of the system associated to the initial network is a $P_0$-matrix \cite{banaji-craciun2}.
 A square matrix is said to be a $P$-matrix if all principal minors of the matrix are positive.
 If the principal minors are non-negative then the matrix is said to be a $P_0$-matrix.
-We proceed to discuss the relation of our criteria to those in \cite{banaji-donnell,banaji-craciun2} and the $P_0$-matrix property.
+We proceed to discuss the relationship between the $P_0$-matrix property and our criteria.